AWS Storage Blog

 Samyak Kathane

-Samyak Kathane is a Senior Storage Specialist Solutions Architect focused on Amazon EBS for AWS in Virginia.
-He works with AWS customers to help them build highly reliable, resilient, and cost-effective systems and achieve operational excellence for their workloads on AWS.
+Samyak Kathane is a Senior Solutions Architect that focuses on AWS Storage technologies like Amazon EFS and is located in Virginia.
+He works with AWS customers to help them build highly reliable, performant, and cost-effective systems and achieve operational excellence for their workloads on AWS.
 He enjoys optimizing architectures at scale and modernizing data access methods.

 Mazhar Attarwala